 \subsection{ECtHR dataset}

-Filtering out inadmissible cases and cases with \textit{hidden violations} crucially reduces the number of negative cases, preventing a balanced classification task.
-As Table~\ref{tab:stats_previous} shows, 79\% of the `negative' cases are filtered out from the dataset by \citet{chalkidis_neural_2019}, as they could mislead the classifier.
-Although this ratio gets lower for the later dataset by \citet{chalkidis_paragraph-level_2021}, it still contains inadmissible cases and cases with violation of any article as negative samples.

-To address this issue, we scraped the HUDOC database through December 2025 and obtained approximately 390k cases.
-After discarding the cases with corrupted metadata and non-English documents, we retained 89k documents.
-These were subsequently filtered by the filtering keywords obtained by the legal expert to distinguish negative and positive instances for dataset construction.
+As we already highlighted in Section~\ref{sec: introduction}, existing datasets by \citet{chalkidis_neural_2019, chalkidis_paragraph-level_2021} contain a large amount of wrongly assigned gold labels for the category non-violation.
+To fix this issue, we scrape the HUDOC database up to December 2025 and obtain approximately 390k cases.
+After discarding cases with corrupted metadata and non-English documents, we retain 89k documents.
+We apply filtering keywords obtained by the legal expert to distinguish negative and positive instances for dataset construction.

-Using this filtering process we collected 1,573 cases which do not contain violation of human rights.
-We retained all cases with violated articles and hidden violations as positive samples.
-Furthermore, we removed the cases where the same article was found both violated and non-violated simultaneously from the positive samples, since specific provisions can satisfy and violate article requirements simultaneously (e.g., Rusishvili vs. Georgia\footnote{\url{https://hudoc.echr.coe.int/eng?i=001-218078}}).
-At the end we obtain 15,221 cases where ECtHR found a violation of fundamental rights.
-We direct the reader to Appendix \ref{sec: app_data} for further details on the dataset creation process.
+Using this filtering process we collect 1,573 cases that do not contain a violation of human rights.
+We retain all cases with at least one violated article, including those with implicit violations, as positive samples.
+Furthermore, we remove cases in which the same article is found both violated and non-violated, since specific provisions can simultaneously satisfy and infringe article requirements (e.g., Rusishvili vs. Georgia\footnote{\url{https://hudoc.echr.coe.int/eng?i=001-218078}}).
+In total, we obtain 15,221 cases in which ECtHR finds a violation of fundamental rights.
+We refer the reader to Appendix \ref{sec: app_data} for further details on the dataset creation process.

-To balance the dataset for this project, we subsampled the cases from the majority class of the ECtHR dataset (violation) to match the number of non-violation cases (see Table \ref{tab: dataset_statistics}).
-We maintain article distribution, especially for articles 6 and 8.
-We also preserve temporal distribution for both negative and positive samples.
+To balance the dataset for this study, we subsample violation cases from the new ECtHR dataset to match the number of non-violation cases (see Table~\ref{tab: dataset_statistics}).
+In this subsampling process, we preserve both the article distribution, especially Articles~6 (right to fair trial) and~8 (right to respect for private and family life) of European Convention of Human Rights\footnote{ Convention for the Protection of Human Rights and Fundamental Freedoms, see \url{https://www.echr.coe.int/documents/d/echr/convention_ENG}} (ECHR), which are the most frequently violated provisions in the corpus, and the temporal distribution for negative and positive samples.